priyasng/Cal-jsproject/README.md

 The Calculator project is a simple web-based calculator that performs basic arithmetic operations.
 It provides a user-friendly interface for performing calculations.

-### Speech_Recognition
+### Text_to_speech

-The Speech Recognition project utilizes the Web Speech API to enable voice input and recognition.
-It allows users to interact with the application by speaking commands or text input.
+The Text Recognition project allows users to interact with the application by speaking  text input.

-### Ticket-App

-The Ticket-App project is a web application that allows users to create and manage support tickets.
-It provides features such as ticket creation, assignment, status updates, and more.

 ## Project Structure